Noorulnisa01/Python_files/day_5/Markdown notes/2_Basic_of_Markdown.md

 This is the normal text.

+- For example: Hello

-> This is a blockquote (special text).
+This is a blockquote (special text).
->
+> Hello

-> when we type > we get a blockquote
+- when we type " > " we get a blockquote.
->
-> we type double time enter to get a new line or text on next line.
+- we type double time enter to get a new line or text on next line.
->
-> you can see the special text that is in the blockquote in the preview window.
+- you can see the special text that is in the blockquote in the preview window.

 # 3. Line break